 The Importance of Performing

 Hello, fearless performers!
-So glad you’re here to learn about building performance practices.
-Have you ever felt as though you wanted to take lessons without ever performing. . . maybe you enjoy the journey of singing so much that you don’t need to ever show anybody else what you can (or can’t) do with your voice?
-If the answer is yes, ** then cue ** “You are not alone…” Perhaps you are fulfilled by singing in the shower for the rest of your life.
-That is a good thing because this world needs better shower singers. #amirightoramiright
+So glad you’re here to learn about building effective performance practices.
+Have you ever felt like you wanted to take voice lessons but didn’t really feel the need to perform for an audience?
+Maybe you enjoy the journey of singing so much that the idea of showing anyone else what you can (or can’t) do with your voice doesn’t appeal to you.
+If that sounds familiar, cue the “You are not alone” moment!

-If you’re taking voice lessons, and to get the most bang for your buck, creating some performance opportunities could be a wise endeavor.
+But, if you’re taking voice lessons and want to get the most out of them, creating some performance opportunities could be the key to maximizing your growth.

-I would challenge you to ask yourself, “Am I ready to test what I’ve learned in a performance?”
-If the answer is “yes,” tell your voice coach and they should be able to tell you.
-If the answer is “no,” keep at it.
-You can and are doing the hard work of vocal progress, and improvement is happening!:)
+Ask yourself: “Am I ready to test what I’ve learned in a performance?”
+If your answer is “yes,” let your voice teacher know, and they can guide you through the process.
+If your answer is “no,” don’t worry!
+Keep up the hard work in your lessons.
+You are making progress, and improvement is happening every day.

 Don't miss a beat!